prestodb/sql/sphinx/src/index.rst

     * Nested Expressions (e.g. Sub-Selects)
     * ``WITH`` clauses
-    * De-Parser for a Statement AST Node, which writes a SQL from Java Objects
+    * Un-Parser for a Statement AST Node
+    * Can generate both Java and C++ Parser/Unparser